nimberledge/akm-xg/README.md

 # akm-xG
-A suite for Football Data Science, building up to a smarter xG model.
+A Julia suite for Football Data Science, building up to a smarter xG model.

 ## Some Context
 Football, the beautiful game, tends to pose a unique challenge to those analyzing the game at a high level.
 Despite the wealth of statistics generated during games such as possession, shots, passes, tackles, saves, etc., enthusiasts at all levels have found that few, if any, of these quantitative measurements tend to be good predictors of performance in a game.
 As such, expertise in football tends to manifest as a subjective judgement, largely guided by the "eye test" - a term to describe the intangibles that create insight based on watching thousands of games.
 Nonetheless, as the game evolved year-on-year, the need for data-driven decision making arose across all levels.
 The search for the best predictors of both individual and team performance in the sport is an ongoing endeavour that has an effect across all levels of the sport - from scouting talent to tactical insights to high-level sports journalism.